scaleway-terraform-modules/terraform-scaleway-domain/examples/with-subdomain/README.md

 # Manage a subdomain

-This example shows how to manage the domain `exemple.net` along with a subdomain named `contact`.
+This example shows how to manage the domain `contact.example.net`.

 ## Usage